abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

     ..
 [Bektas2006] T. Bektas. *The multiple traveling salesman problem: an overview of formulations and solution procedures*, Omega, Elsevier, v.
 34(3), pp 209-219, 2006.

+    We didn't program specialized VRP classes.
+Instead we'll use and present more general CVRP classes.

 The Problem